Extraltodeus/shared_models_galleries/README.md

 This repository is a simple gallery for the models that I share on Patreon.

+All are capable of producing an extremely wide range of high quality content which includes NFSW.

+Only exceptions being Pegasy not capable of being photorealistic as to maximize the style.

+Pegasy can be merged with regular SDXL models despite fitting into the "pony" category.

 Each folder has a readme displaying the images.

 # Iris Lux v1142: